yeoyulelele/Google-Workspace-Hackathon/README.md

 5. [Support](#support)

 ## Getting Started
-These instructions will help you set up the project on your local machine.
+These instructions will help you set up the project.

 ### AppSheet Links